BeirutAI/ML_in_SQL/README.md

 Presentation can be found here: <Need Presentation Link>

-Part II: Intro to Python in SQL
+Part II: Use case HR Analytics Employee Turnover
 ---

 Code (with blanks) on Google Colab can be found here: